LedgerDomain/did-webplus/did-webplus/software-wallet-indexeddb/README.md

 | debug | log     |
 | trace | debug   |

 When running the tests in headless browser mode, only the Rust debug level messages will be sent to stdout.
 The `RUST_LOG` env var doesn't affect this (it applies to the wasm-pack process that runs the tests, but not the tests themselves).
-TODO: Fix this deficiency using the `wasm-tracing` crate (see did-webplus-software-wallet-indexeddb crate).

-It appears that no logging is sent to stdout when the tests are run within node.js.
-TODO: Fix this deficiency.

 ## Running Example

+TODO: IMPLEMENT EXAMPLE AND UPDATE THIS SECTION FOR THIS CRATE

 Ensure the wasm package has been built: